pdngithub/NavbarComp/README.md

 ### Attribute selectors

-It turns out that the angular selector is a css selector.
+It turns out that the angular selector uses the same syntax as a css selector.
 The tag selector implemented by default by angular cli is just one type of selector.
-There is also an attribute selector, which can be applied to a well-known tag such as a `<ul>` tag or a `<li>` tag.
+There is also an attribute selector, and a custom attribute can be applied to a well-known tag such as a `<ul>` tag or a `<li>` tag to convert it into an angular component.
 Below is a `<li>` element with an attribute component applied.
 The contents of this

     <li
       ...